YuriGardinazzi/conferenceProject/src/plots/Rebuttal-plots.md

 ![Mistral](mistral_pers.png)
 ![Pythia](pythia_pers.png)

-Birth Relative Frequency computed on the SST Dataset with 16 splits as in Fig. 3 for the models Llama 2 7B, Mistral and Pythia
+Persistence computed on the SST Dataset with 16 splits as in Fig. 3 for the models Llama 2 7B, Mistral and Pythia

 ## Birth Relative Frequency